-Boundary disputes occur when 2 or more parties claim to have ownership of the same land.
-It can also happen when the property owners disagree on how a particular land is used like extending tree limbs in the yard.
-Situations like this can be easily solved but sometimes they are difficult to deal with, they end up with endless debates when it comes to solving the dispute and there has to be a legal intervention.
+Boundary disputes occur when two or more parties claim to have ownership of the same land.
+It can also happen when the property owners disagree on how a particular area is used, like extending tree limbs in the yard.
+Situations like this can be easily solved, but sometimes they are challenging to deal with, they end up with endless debates when it comes to resolving the dispute, and there has to be a legal intervention.

 Know Your Boundary